mrkkrp/markkarpov.com/post/alternatives-to-bs-and-text.md

 pointer within Haskell heap and stack.
 Seems about right, it's not that easy to cause memory leaks by forgetting to free a `ForeignPtr`.
 We should be OK then?
-The problem is that Haskell GC cannot move around things `ForeginPtr` points to, because foreign code would become… err *very* fragile if it did.
+The problem is that Haskell GC cannot move around things `ForeginPtr` points to (they are in what is called *pinned memory*), because foreign code would become… err very fragile if it could (and also because moving around long `ByteString`s is not very efficient).
 This means that once a `ByteString` is allocated, its payload stays at the same address.
-When many `ByteStrings` are allocated/freed more or less intensively the impossibility of moving them around to optimize memory usage contributes to memory fragmentation.
+When many short `ByteStrings` are allocated/freed more or less intensively the impossibility of moving them around to optimize memory usage contributes to memory fragmentation.

-So if you work with many `ByteString`s, you may start to obverse something like a space leak when memory usage is much higher than the amount of data you actually have.
+So if you work with many short `ByteString`s, you may start to obverse something like a space leak when memory usage becomes much higher than the amount of data you actually have.

 `ShortByteString` is different.
 It uses `ByteArray#` as payload: